Chapter 25

 "[7] Do not be deceived: God cannot be mocked.
 A man reaps what he sows.
 [8] The one who sows to please his sinful nature, from that nature will reap destruction; the one who sows to please the Spirit, from the Spirit will reap eternal life."

-We now come to the third and last principle or teaching for this study.
+This brings us to the third and last principle or teaching for this study.
+Specifically,

 WE ARE TO DO GOOD TO ALL